swissmanu/mse-paper-rxjs-debugger/content/content.md

 ### Time Travel Debugging

 Once there is a way to record, store and replay telemetry data, omniscient [@Pothier_Tanter_2009], or "time travel" debugging is a viable next step.
 Software engineers can manually step through recorded data and observe how individual parts of the system react on the stimuli.
-Contrary regular control-flow oriented debuggers, time travel debuggers can step forward as well as backward in time, since they do not rely on an actual running program.
+Contrary regular control-flow oriented debuggers, time travel debuggers can step forward as well as backward in time, since they do not rely on a currently running program.

 # Conclusion {#sec:conclusion}